Notes@HKU by Jax

 Complexity parameter (cp)

-Similar to minbucket, but for the entire tree.
-It controls the size of the tree. cp [0,1]\in [0,1].
+A parameter to control cross validation, controlling the size of the tree. cp [0,1]\in [0,1].

 • Low cp: More splits allowed → Deeper tree → Higher risk of overfitting.